 This way of thinking takes the responsibility off individuals to change and makes inclusion and access everybody’s issue.
 Disabled people developed the social model because the traditional medical model did not take account of their own experience or help develop more inclusive ways of living.

 You can find out more about the social model of disability at https://en.wikipedia.org/wiki/Social_model_of_disability

+The social model stands in contrast to the medical model of disability.
 The medical model sees disability as a ‘problem’ that belongs to the disabled person.
 Disability is not seen as an issue that concerns anyone other than the individual.
 The focus is therefore on ‘fixing’ the person rather than the environment.
 This view can lead disabled people to believe that their impairments automatically prevent them from taking part in social activities and may be less likely to challenge exclusion and discrimination.

 You can find out more about the medical model of disability at https://en.wikipedia.org/wiki/Medical_model_of_disability